-AirPort Extreme Base Station Review
+AirPort Extreme Base Station full review

 Apple’s new wireless router promises roughly 2.5x the throughput and twice the range of the previous model.
 Keen-eyed readers will note that this is half the 5x increase promised on the American Apple website – that’s because the UK model is restricted with regards to wide-channel usage.